- What constitutes a Driver Monitoring Solution?

 Since image sensors or sensors, in general, have a long-life cycle in the automotive industry, it’s better to stay ahead in the market trend.
 In applications that have more crucial functions related to safety, higher ASIL certification is preferred.

-Moreover, since development, verification, and maintenance result in high costs, a higher safety rating increases the ROI while incurring no area or margin penalties.
+Moreover, since development, verification, and maintenance result in high costs, a higher safety rating increases the ROI (return on investment) while incurring no area or margin penalties.

-Ideally, ASIL B, C is the ideal rating for DMS since it is used as a safety feature.
+Ideally, ASIL B, C is the ideal rating for driver monitoring system since it is used as a safety feature.
 During an accident or critical failure, the DMS is expected to be functional to alert the driver.

 To have such a rating, the sensors should ensure that the image is free of noise, mirror, pixel defects, row or column defects.
 The system must include safeguards to make sure that the algorithm can trust the image.

 The developed countries have a greater number of premium and luxury cars as compared to the developing ones.
 Due to this, they have a large market for driver monitoring solution.
 However, with the rising demand for luxury cars in developing countries, things are changing now.

 India has joined the league of other regulatory bodies.
 Bharat New Vehicle Safety Assessment program employs a star system to rate vehicle safety.

 Various countries have NCAP (New Car Assessment Program) to evaluate new automobile designs for performance under various safety threats.
 These NCAPs are recommending driver monitoring solution and offering growth opportunities for the product.

 Euro NCAP has already given a deadline to include a child presence detection system in the vehicles.
 It will start awarding ratings for this feature by 2022.
 The US is also taking a step towards road safety.